-- 1. Incident Command Post.
+- Incident Command Post.
 Except when an emergency threatens, but has not yet occurred, and those situations for which there is no specific hazard impact site (such as a severe winter storm or area-wide utility outage), an Incident Command Post or command posts will be established in the vicinity of the incident site(s).
 As noted previously, the Incident Commander will be responsible for directing the emergency response and managing the resources at the incident scene. - 2.
 Emergency Operations Center (EOC).
 When major incidents or disasters have occurred or appear imminent, the EOC will be activated.
 The general responsibilities of the EOC are to provide policy direction, coordination, and support to Incident Command/Unified Command.
 Activities may involve coordination of activities beyond the incident location.
-Some of these activities include: - 1) Create situational awareness of the scope and magnitude of the incident(s); - 2) Provide logistics support by identifying, mobilizing and deploying resources to be employed by the Incident Command/Unified Command; - Determine and implement campus-wide protective actions (e.g. take shelter or evacuation) and warning of the campus community (refer to EOP Warning Annex);
+Some of these activities include: - Serves as the central meeting and gathering location for critical management and support personnel. - Serves as the incident support operations and resource center. - Facilitates the flow of communication and coordination between the different operating agencies, different levels of government, and the public.